Proposify Full Software Review

 Support and Security

-Proposify’s technical support is not offered in the Tall (Individual) Plan.
-With the Grande (Team) Plan, support is provided only through online chat.
-The Venti (Enterprise) Plan extends a full suite of support including, chat, email, phone, and an account manager.
+Proposify’s technical support is not offered in the Free Plan.
+With the Team Plan, support is provided only through online chat.
+The Business Plan extends a full suite of premium support including, onboarding services, chat, email, phone, and an account manager.
 Assistance is offered Monday to Thursday, 8 AM to 8 PM EST, and Fridays from 8 AM to 4 PM EST.

 When we tested the support in the 14-day trial, it was helpful and targeted.
 The question and Proposify response were both sent outside of listed support hours.
 The problem was answered in the support chat with a screen-share explanatory video tailored to the issue.
 Overall, it was a very satisfactory support experience.